 A nice and easy collection of trails that wanders over 22 acres adjacent to the Sternberg Museum of Natural History.
 The trails are pretty easy, but there are a few slight grades and roots in the mix.

 Features: Birding — River/Creek — Spring — Wildflowers — Wildlife

 Family Friendly: Easy trail.
 Sometimes the museum has nature classes for children.

-Lots of native wildflowers that bloom especially in spring.
-Sunflowers are abundant in late summer/early fall.
-As far as animals, mostly turtles, frogs and maybe a baby snake.
+There are lots of native wildflowers that bloom, especially in the spring.
+Sunflowers are abundant in late summer and early fall.
+As far as animals; you'll see mostly turtles, frogs, and maybe a baby snake.